-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact III.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact III.
 AIR QUALITY.
 Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? х b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? Х c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? Х
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan?
+X b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
+X c) Expose sensitive receptors to substantial pollutant concentrations?
+X d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
+X

 - a.
 Development proposed under the City's General Plan would not create air emissions that exceed the Air Quality Management Plan (GPEIR pgs.
 5.5-21 to 5.5-22).
-The project site is designated as NU and zoned SRR.
-Single-family homes are a permitted use under this zone.
+The project site is designated as UR and zoned R-7,000.
+Residential subdivisions are a permitted use under this zone.
 As such, any emissions associated with the proposed project have already been accounted for and the proposed project would not conflict with or obstruct the implementation of the Air Quality Management Plan and no impacts would occur. - b.
-The project site is within the boundary of the Antelope Valley Air Quality Management District (AVAQMD) and therefore, is subject to compliance with the thresholds established by the AVAQMD.
-These thresholds were provided in the AVAQMD's "California Environmental Quality Act and Federal Conformity Guidelines" document, dated August 2016.
-The thresholds have been summarized below in Table 3.
+The project site is within the boundary of the Antelope Valley Air Quality Management District (AVAQMD) and therefore, are subject to compliance with the thresholds established by the AVAQMD.
+These thresholds were provided in the AVAQMD's California Environmental Quality Act (CEQA) and Federal Conformity Guidelines document, dated August 2016.
+These thresholds have been summarized below in Table 3.